 Major Bloom shall utilize the below metrics to measure success of Company's Diverse Suppliers, Contractors, and Wholesalers Plan:

 - a.
-The number of attempts to utilize diverse suppliers, contractors, and wholesalers. - b.
-The number of diverse suppliers, contractors, and wholesalers utilized by Major Bloom after the issuance of Major Bloom's license.
+The number of attempts to utilize diverse Vendors. - b.
+The number of diverse Vendors utilized by Major Bloom after the issuance of Major Bloom's license.